joaovictorgb/resttestgen-for-windows/README.md

 ---

 ## Requirements
-- Java 11
+- Java 11 , intelijj and Grandle in compatible version for Java
-- Ubuntu, or other Linux distributions (RestTestGen was not tested on Windows)
+- Ubuntu, or other Linux distributions (RestTestGen was tested in windows 100% compatible)

 ## Configuration
 RestTestGen comes with a built-in default configuration suitable for most REST APIs, defined in the `io.resttestgen.core.Configuration` class.
 The default configuration can be overridden by means of the `rtg_config.json` file.
 The file must be located in the current working directory.